Lnk: Simplify Your Dotfiles with a Git-Native CLI

 - Run bootstrap scripts automatically when you clone or update.

-commands scattered across README files, Lnk handles everything automatically.
-Add a file, and Lnk moves it into~/.config/lnk
+No more manual symlinks.
+Instead of ln -s commands scattered across README files that nobody reads, Lnk handles everything automatically.
+Add a file, it moves into ~/.config/lnk, symlink goes back where it belongs.
+Done.

 How to Install Lnk